jayyahh/CPSC304/README.md

 1. Enter rid - must be existing rid - for example 10
 2. Enter return date , odometer, tank full
 3. Receipt will be returned with all the information!

+Function - Insert into a table:
+1. Select which table to insert into
+2. And follow the instructions to enter the corresponding field

+Function - Update a table:
+1. Select which table to update
+2. And follow the instructions to enter the columns to update

+Function - Delete from a table:
+1. Select which table to delete from
+2. And follow the instructions to delete the tuples

+Function - View a table
+1. Select which table to view

+Function - View all tables
+1. View all the available tables in our database